-Mom’s Christmas Wish
+Mom’s Christmas Legacy

 November 18, 2012 4 Comments

-There are models for celebrating Christmas differently.
+We have models for celebrating Christmas differently.
 In Spain, Christmas (December 25) is a day for family to gather and to go to religious services.
 Gift-giving happens in January on a day commemorating the gifts of the Magi, Dia de los Reyes.
 You’d think American commercial interests would be all over that idea – extending “Christmas” by two weeks?
 Plus they would get credit for separating the religious from the commercial observance – a win-win.

 We also agreed that we still enjoy getting a little something from each other for Christmas.
-We haven’t set a firm dollar limit on those gifts, but I think we usually keep it under $50.
+We haven’t set a firm dollar limit on those gifts, but we keep it under $50.
 Jim also suggested that his son, who was in his teens at the time, be excluded from this arrangement – something on which we disagreed, but on which we found middle ground.

 I recommend Mom’s idea for its many benefits.
 You may think of other reasons, but this is why it is so appealing to me.

 - It puts the control of the commercialization of Christmas in our own hands, not in the hands of retailers and advertisers who want a commercial Christmas.

 - It focuses gift-buying on quality and expression, not on quantity or expense.

 - It makes “Christmas” purchases tax deductible in most cases.
 We can double up on year-end donations by sending a favorite charity a bit more.